Overview

 Rostered Days Off

 RDOs are entered as a 7.6h shift.
-The RDO shift is always visible in the Schedule.

 This ensures it is clear when an employee is on an RDO and when Work on an RDO has occurred.